ghkeller/mavsdk_skywriting/README.md

 ## Gordon Keller
 ## Rev. 1 1/3/20

-### PROJECT BRANCH: PORTING TO A PHYSICAL SYSTEM
-This branch's purpose is to add any additional configurations, changes, scripts, etc. to facilitate running on a physical computer without a companion computer (at least for primary mavros node)

 A MAVSDK-based implementation of a multirotor skywriting mode that:
 1. Establishes connection to PX4 system
 2. Takes a string argument of the form 'WRITE THIS' and converts it to waypoints and trajectories